mahkoh/uapi/README.md

 This crate contains little architecture-specific code.
 Therefore, other architectures (arm, aarch64, etc.) will probably also work.

-## Safety Guarantee

-A crate which contains only safe code and which only uses safe APIs from this crate and libstd is, as a whole, safe.

 ## Future changes

 This crate fully supports reading into uninitialized buffers but the API will